icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 were measured by the rotating-multicylinder method and were in the range of natural icing conditions.

+While the cylinders were not rotating, that does not limit the applicability of the method, as the main reason for rotating the cylinders is to make any ice accretion stay close to a cylindrical shape, rather than some other shape for which the impingement characteristics are unknown.
+With the dye-tracer method, the surface shape does not change.

 I performed the multicylinder comparison shown below in the file "naca_tn_3338_multicylinder.py".
 There are some similarities, but the NACA-TN-3338 method is generally steeper in the middle, and flatter on the ends than the multicylinder best fits.

 ![Figure 21 multicylinder comparison](images/naca-tn-3338/Figure21_multicylinder.png)

-If I had to pick a best guess as to the true distribution, or at least a "close enough" representation,
-I would pick the "Langmuir-Blodgett multicylinder_k_phi_unique" line.
-By that reckoning, the NACA-TN-3338 figure 21 values are "not bad" for MVD and LWC (it is hard to establish accuracy with only one comparision), but, as mentioned above, have a different distribution shape.
+We cannot determine which distribution is more representative with the data in NACA-TN-3338, or other NACA-era data that I know of.
+However, more recent tools may help, and we will look at those at the end of the Cylinders thread.
+(Spoiler alert: one of the several distributions above does not fare well.)

+#Icing Research Tunnel

-I note how casually the (then) NACA Lewis Icing Wind Tunnel (IRT) is mentioned.
+I note how casually the (then) NACA Lewis Icing Research Tunnel (IRT) is mentioned (now the Nasa Glenn IRT).
-There is no citation for the tunnel and its capabilities, and I had to look hard to find that one line from NACA-RM-E51B12 about using the rotating-multicylinder.
+There is no citation for the tunnel and its capabilities, and I had to look hard to find that one line from NACA-RM-E51B12 about using the rotating-multicylinder to measure MVD.
 (In contrast, there are at least 18 publications in the NASA era about the IRT and its uses).
 The ASME recognized the IRT as an "International Historic Mechanical Engineering Landmark" in 1987.